-Heidi Kenty, RYT-200, has been practicing yoga since 2004 when she began as a student at CNY Yoga Center in Syracuse, NY.
+Heidi Kenty, RYT-500, has been practicing yoga since 2004 when she began as a student at CNY Yoga Center in Syracuse, NY.
 Heidi found an instant love once she started her personal practice and soon became eager to explore the philosophy of yoga in greater depth.
 She felt centered and surrounded by an immense sense of peace after each class that was undeniable.
-This led her to New York City, where she completed her 200-hour Life of a Yogi teacher training immersion with the legendary Sri Dharma Mittra in June, 2009.
-Heidi will be pursuing her 500-hour certification with Dharma Mittra this Fall.
+This led her to New York City, where she completed her 500 & 200-hour Life of a Yogi teacher training immersions with the legendary Sri Dharma Mittra in 2014 and 2009, respectively.
 Heidi maintains the tradition of living the life of a yogi and leading by example, including observation of a yogic lifestyle and maintenance of a vegetarian diet.
 She has a passion for and feels fortunate to be able to share the knowledge gained during her journey thus far, including the Yamas (ethical rules) and Niyamas (observances) as the foundation of any yogic practice.
 She feels blessed to have the opportunity to bring her teaching style to Sage Yoga in Damascus.
 Heidi would like to express deep love and gratitude for her beloved teachers along this path, Sri Dharma Mittra, Saraswati Om, Andrei Ram, and Lisa Sarick.
 As the owner of Sage Yoga, Heidi is enthusiastic about continuing to cultivate a sense of community as well as provide an atmosphere for personal growth and well-being for her students.
 She looks forward to meeting each and every one of you-see you on the mat!